limcheekin/eth-erc721-physical-asset-delivery/README.md

 I think the NFT(ERC721) is an important use case that every Solidity developer needs to get familiar besides ERC20.

-The token known as `Physical Asset Token` with symbol `PA` as its involved physical item delivery.
-The seller of the NFT needs to specify "Lock From Date" and "Unlock Password" upon the NFT is minting.
-After the "Lock From Date" the NFT is locked.
-The buyer would not able to sell/transfer the NFT before he/she receive the physical item with the "Unlock Password" attached.
+The token of the dApps known as `Physical Asset Token` with symbol `PA` as it is involved physical item delivery.
+The seller of the NFT needs to specify the "Lock From Date" and "Unlock Password" upon minting the NFT.
+The NFT is locked starting from the "Lock From Date".
+The buyer cannot sells/transfers the NFT until he/she unlocks the NFT with the "Unlock Password" that come with the physical item.

 The project is created by referred to excellent tutorials on [ERC721](https://ethereum-blockchain-developer.com/120-erc721-supply-chain-aisthisi/00-aisthisi-project-overview/) and [Secondary Sales Royalties](https://ethereum-blockchain-developer.com/121-erc721-secondary-sales-royalties-erc2981/00-overview/) published by Thomas Wiesner.

-The project is using the following third party libraries to simplify codes:
+The project is using the following third party libraries:
 - Use `nft.storage` to store the image of the NFT and metadata.json file to the IPFS.
-You can find out more about nft.storage [here](https://nft.storage/).
+You can find out more about [nft.storage here](https://nft.storage/).
 - Use `@openzeppelin/contracts` for implementation of ERC721
 - Reuse the [codes](https://github.com/rarible/protocol-contracts/tree/master/royalties/contracts) of `@rarible/royalties/contracts`.
 - Use `truffle-assertions` for writing unit tests.